-- (8) "Face covering" means a surgical mask, a medical procedure mask, a respirator worn voluntarily, or a tightly woven fabric or non-woven material of two to three layers.
-The face covering must have with no visible holes or openings and must, which covers the nose and mouth. - (9) "High-risk exposure period" means the "infectious period," as used in Labor Code sec.
-6409.6, if defined by the California Department of Public Health by regulation.
-In the absence of a regulatory definition, "high-risk exposure period" means the following time period: - (A) For COVID-19 casespersons who develop COVID-19 symptoms:, from two days before they first develop symptoms until all of the following are true: it has been 10 days sinceafter symptoms first appeared; and 24 hours have passed with no fever, without the use of fever-reducing medications; and symptoms have improved; or - (B) For COVID-19 casespersons who test positive who never develop COVID-19 symptoms: from two days before until ten days after the specimen for their first positive test for COVID-19 was collected. - (10) "Worksite" means the building, store, facility, agricultural field, or other location where a COVID-19 case was present during the high risk exposure period.
-It does not apply to buildings, floors, or other locations of the employer that a COVID-19 case did not enter. - (c) Written COVID-19 Prevention Program.
+(8) "Face covering" means a tightly woven fabric or non-woven material with no visible holes or openings, which covers the nose and mouth.

+(9) "High-risk exposure period" means the following time period:

+- (A) For persons who develop COVID-19 symptoms: from two days before they first develop symptoms until 10 days after symptoms first appeared, and 24 hours have passed with no fever, without the use of fever-reducing medications, and symptoms have improved; or - (B) For persons who test positive who never develop COVID-19 symptoms: from two days before until ten days after the specimen for their first positive test for COVID-19 was collected.

+- (c) Written COVID-19 Prevention Program.
 Employers shall establish, implement, and maintain an effective, written COVID-19 Prevention Program, which may be integrated into the employer's Injury and Illness Program required by section 3203, or be maintained in a separate document.
 The written elements of a COVID-19 Prevention Program shall include: - (1) System for communicating.
-The employer shall do all of the following in a form readily understandable by employees: - (A) Ask employees to report to the employer, without fear of reprisal, COVID-19 symptoms, possible COVID-19 exposures, and possible COVID-19 hazards at the workplace. - (B) Describe procedures or policies for accommodating how employees with medical or other conditions that put them at increased risk of severe COVID-19 illness can request reasonable accommodations. - (C) Provide information about access to COVID-19 testing. as described in (c)(5)(I) when If-testing is required under this section, section 3205.1, or section 3205.2, the employer shall inform affected employees of the reason for the COVID-19 testing and the possible consequences of a positive test.

-(D) In accordance with subsection (c)(3)(B)3-, communicate information about COVID-19 hazards and the employer's COVID-19 policies and procedures to employees and to other employers, persons, and entities within or in contact with the employer's workplace.
+The employer shall do all of the following in a form readily understandable by employees: - (A) Ask employees to report to the employer, without fear of reprisal, COVID-19 symptoms, possible COVID-19 exposures, and possible COVID-19 hazards at the workplace. - (B) Describe procedures or policies for accommodating employees with medical or other conditions that put them at increased risk of severe COVID-19 illness. - (C) Provide information about access to COVID-19 testing.
+If testing is required under this section, section 3205.1, or section 3205.2, the employer shall inform affected employees of the reason for the COVID-19 testing and the possible consequences of a positive test. - (D) In accordance with subsection (c)(3)(B)3., communicate information about COVID-19 hazards and the employer's COVID-19 policies and procedures to employees and to other employers, persons, and entities within or in contact with the employer's workplace.